dbulk/Tetris/README.md

 Please don't use this to judge my software development skills, this was not a serious project and much of the code is lifted from elsewhere.

-I did particularly enjoy working on the piece rotation system, and incorporating some classic scoring metrics.
+I did particularly enjoy working on the piece rotation system, and incorporating some classic tetris scoring.

 I'm making it public in case anyone finds a snippet that they can use.